-Code 3, 8, 9, 11, 12, 14-20, 14-20, 122, 42 The term "reasonable measures" is used throughout the Code and allows flexibility.
+Code 3, 8, 9, 11, 12, 14-20, flexibility.
+What constitutes "reasonable measures" is used throughout the Code and allows flexibility.
 What constitutes "reasonable measures" is relative to the relevant person's circumstances and the business relationship / occasional transaction concerned.